skreimeyer/NPDES-Report/report.md

 **Requirement:**
 >Estimated annual expenditures and projected budget for the year following each annual report.

-ARDOT costs to implement the SWMP part of the general operating budget are anticipated to be approximately $900,000 for the upcoming permit year.
+ARDOT costs to implement with SWMP part of the general operating budget are anticipated to be approximately $900,000 for the upcoming permit year.
+ARDOT has 3 crews with a total of 58 personnel dedicated to working in the Little Rock metropolitan area that have an annual salary of approximately $1,948,000.
+These crews can be supported by other crews that are assigned as needed throughout District Six.

 City maintenance of the MS4 is paid for by the City Street Fund and is tasked to the 215 employees of the Public Works.
 In 2018 $8.6 million was budgeted for the maintenance expenses of streets and storm drains, which is expected to become $8.4 million in 2019.
 Administrative expenses of the Public Works, which includes overhead costs necessary for administration of the NPDES permit, where $4 million in 2018 to $4.9 million in 2019.
 The City also invests in its storm drainage infrastructure through capital improvement projects financed by sales tax.
 These improvements are financed in 3-year cycles, with 2018 falling into the 2015-2018 cycle. $2.8 million is spent on each of the seven wards for a total estimated expense of $19.9 million of capital improvements, which include municipal drainage improvements.
 The City is also the beneficiary of a water quality grant from the Arkansas Natural Resources Commission and the Environmental Protection Agency for the construction of low impact development improvements on Main Street from Markham to Capitol Avenue. $1.4 million is expected to be spent in 2019.

 Operations and maintenance costs of the MS4 are met by the City Street Fund.
 These expenses are summarized in the table below.